Antiviral (film): Production

 Cronenberg has stated that the genesis of the film was a viral infection he once had.
 More precisely, the "central idea came to him in a fever dream during a bout of illness," wrote journalist Jill Lawless.
-Cronenberg said, "I was delirious and was obsessing over the physicality of illness, the fact that there was something in my body and in my cells that had come from someone else's body, and I started to think there was a weird intimacy to that connection.
-And afterwards I tried to think of a character who would see a disease that way and I thought: a celebrity-obsessed fan.
-Celebrity culture is completely bodily obsessed - who has the most cellulite, who has fungus feet?
-Celebrity culture completely fetishizes the body and so I thought the film should also fetishize the body - in a very grotesque way."
+Cronenberg said:

 It was further shaped when he saw an interview Sarah Michelle Gellar did on Jimmy Kimmel Live!; what struck him was when "she said she was sick and if she sneezed she'd infect the whole audience, and everyone just started cheering."

 Principal photography took place in Hamilton, Ontario and in Toronto.

 Reception

-Rotten Tomatoes reports that 66% of critics gave the film a positive review with an average score of 5.9/10, based on 93 reviews.
+Rotten Tomatoes reports that 65% of critics gave the film a positive review with an average score of 6/10, based on 93 reviews.
 The site's consensus reads, "Antiviral is a well crafted body horror, packed with interesting - if not entirely subtle - ideas."
 It holds a score of 55 out of 100 on review aggregator Metacritic, based on 18 reviews.

 Writing for The Daily Telegraph, Tim Robey gives the film 4 stars, calling it "an eye-widening delve into conceptual science fiction," with the "gruesome verve" of his father David Cronenberg's early work, "and morbidity to match", and says "there's real muscle in its ideas, a potent kind of satirical despair, and a level of craft you rarely expect from a first-timer."

 Writing for Empire, Kim Newman called it "a smart, subversive but rather cold debut".
 Variety's Justin Chang stated that Brandon Cronenberg "has his own distinct flair for the grotesque", but that "the film suffers from basic pacing issues" and that "Antiviral never builds the sort of character investment or narrative momentum that would allow its visceral horrors to seriously disturb."
 Stephen Garrett of The New York Observer described the film as "stomach-churning" and added that "the production, though impeccably polished and featuring an abundance of blood, spit, mucus, and pus, misses the mark with underdeveloped characters and a schematic plot.
 But boy, do those gory ideas and notions linger in the mind."

 Peter Bradshaw of The Guardian was more negative, stating that "Brandon Cronenberg's movie is made with some technical skill and focus, but it is agonisingly self-regarding and tiresome."